jhumphry/SPARK_NORX/README.md

 However, SPARK is able to prove the absence of all other potential sources of run-time exceptions, and proves that `AEADDec` will not return any decrypted data if the tag verification failed.
-The GPL version of SPARK shipped with the GNAT GPL 2015 Ada compiler from [AdaCore](http://libre.adacore.com/) was used to develop this project.
+The GPL SPARK prover `gnatprove` shipped with the GNAT GPL 2015 Ada compiler from [AdaCore](http://libre.adacore.com/) was used to develop this project.

 ## Project files and examples